If you or your child is 7 years of age or older will need to be enroll in our RCIA program.

 - One or more than one god–parent: is required for the celebration of the Sacrament and they must be Catholic 16 years of age or older, who already have celebrated the Sacraments of Initiation and is in communion with the Catholic church.

-- Parents: must fill out and sign the form. “ Request for Baptism”.
+- Parents: must fill out and sign the form. “ Request for Baptism”. if fill online need to sign it at the church office.

 - godparents: Must fill out the “Sponsor form”.